A complete list of memory card speeds and their in-camera performance as well as some great recommendations as well as a video record time chart.

 For Stills

-I personally have been slowly moving over to 128GB cards since they are now pretty cheap.
+I have been switching to 128GB cards lately because they are not very expensive.
 I do this for a few reasons.
-Sometimes I shoot big events and will use more than a 64GB card.
-Sometimes I want to go a week or so before needing to clear off my card or I’ll keep the images on my card while I wait for them to back up to my server.
+Sometimes I shoot big events and need more than a 64GB card.
+Sometimes I don’t want to delete my card for a week or so or I’ll keep the images on my card until they are backed up to my server.

 For Video

-The memory card size for the A6600 when recording video depends on what format you are recording and how you plan on using the camera.
+The memory card size for the A6600 for video depends on what format you use and how you use the camera.

-There are a few details you should note.
-Take a look at the max bitrates.
+There are some things you should know.
+Look at the max bitrates.

 4k 24p / 30p Max Bitrate: 100Mbps